aimablM/aimable-myportfoliopage-app/README.md

 **Solution**: Added monitoring to verify DNS propagation and implemented a wait period in the deployment process.
 This allowed for DNS changes to propagate globally before considering the deployment complete.

-## 📊 Results
+## Results

-The completed project successfully demonstrates several cloud and devops capabilities:
+The completed project successfully demonstrates several cloud and DevOps capabilities:

 ### Performance & Reliability